mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 ### 4.1.3 The Zen of typecasting
-The `cast` methods have four benefits over native JavaScript coercion: they are strict and predictable, explicit, and self-documenting.
+The `cast` methods have four benefits over native JavaScript coercion: they are predictable, explicit, and self-documenting.
 Let's compare the JavaScript coercion examples with the `cast` methods to see how predictable they are:

 #### 4.1.3.1 JavaScript type coercion examples
+JavaScript tries hard to coerce everything and the results are often undesirable.
+Blank cells are conditions where an exception is thrown.

 | Value        | Bool  | Fn   | Num  | Ary   | Obj  | Str        |
 | :---         | :---  | :--- | :--- | :---  | :--- | :---       |